-Most of the men I work with in Denver feel more competent at work than they are at home — not because they care less about their relationships, but because work has clearer rules.
-You know what's expected, you can prepare, and effort tends to produce results.
-Relationships don't always work that way.
-The same intelligence and persistence that produce results professionally can land badly with a partner, and the effect is often different from the intention.
+Most men I work with feel more competent at work than they are at home.
+Work has clearer rules — they know what's expected, they can prepare, and effort tends to pay off.
+The same intelligence and persistence that work professionally can backfire at home, and the effect is often different from the intention.
+Something that seems straightforward turns into an argument without either person understanding how it got there or how to move past it.

 Sex is part of this picture too.
 Men often find it difficult to raise the subject without it becoming entangled in everything else that's unresolved.
 The distance in the relationship and the bedroom tend to reinforce each other, and neither is easy to raise directly without the other surfacing too.